David Howard (linebacker)

-David Howard (born December 8, 1961) is a former American football linebacker in the National Football League (NFL) for the Minnesota Vikings, Dallas Cowboys and New England Patriots.
-He also was a member of the Los Angeles Express in the United States Football League.
+David Howard (born December 8, 1961) is an American former professional football linebacker in the National Football League (NFL) for the Minnesota Vikings, Dallas Cowboys and New England Patriots.
+He also was a member of the Los Angeles Express in the United States Football League (USFL).
 He played college football at Long Beach State University.

-Early years
+Early life

 Howard attended Long Beach Polytechnic High School, where he was the city co-player of the year in 1978.
 He accepted a football scholarship from Oregon State University and was a starter as a freshman at linebacker, but decided to transfer to Long Beach State at the end of the season.

 He was named the starter at middle linebacker as a sophomore.
 As a senior, he registered 89 tackles (51 solo), 6 tackles for loss and 2 fumble recoveries.
 He finished his career with 242 tackles, 17 sacks, 6 interceptions and 16 passes defensed.

 In 1998, he was inducted into the Long Beach State Hall of Fame.

 Professional career

-Los Angeles Express (USFL)
+Los Angeles Express

 Howard was selected in the 1984 USFL Territorial Draft by the Los Angeles Express.
 He was a starter the two years he played for the team.